adbar/trafilatura/docs/index.rst

 Description
 -----------

-*Trafilatura* can seamlessly download, parse and convert web documents: it scrapes the main body text while preserving part of the text formatting and page structure and converts to TXT, CSV, XML & TEI-XML.
+*Trafilatura* seamlessly downloads, parses, and scrapes web page data: it can extract metadata, main body text and comments while preserving part of the text formatting and page structure.
+The output is converted to TXT, CSV, XML & TEI-XML.

-Distinguishing between whole page and essential parts can help to alleviate many quality problems related to web texts as it can help with the noise consisting of recurring elements (headers and footers, ads, links/blogroll).
+Distinguishing between whole page and essential parts can help to alleviate many quality problems related to web texts as it deals with the noise consisting of recurring elements (headers and footers, ads, links/blogroll).

 It has to be precise enough not to miss texts or discard valid documents, robust but also reasonably fast.
-It is designed to run in production on millions of documents.
+It is designed to run in production on millions of web documents.

 Features
 ~~~~~~~~

--  Seamless download and extraction: URLs, HTML files or parsed HTML trees as input
+-  Seamless download and extraction: URLs, HTML files or parsed HTML trees as input.
+Output in plain text (minimal formatting), CSV (with metadata, `tab-separated values <https://en.wikipedia.org/wiki/Tab-separated_values>`_) or XML format (for metadata and structure)
--  Focus on main text and/or comments
--  Structural elements preserved: paragraphs, titles, lists, quotes, code, line breaks, in-line text formatting (experimental)
+-  Focus on main text and/or comments, with structural elements preserved: paragraphs, titles, lists, quotes, code, line breaks, in-line text formatting (experimental)
--  Extraction of metadata (currently title and date, more to come)
+-  Extraction of metadata
--  Output in plain text (minimal formatting), CSV (with metadata, `tab-separated values <https://en.wikipedia.org/wiki/Tab-separated_values>`_) or XML format (for metadata and structure)
--  Computationally efficient (relies on `lxml <http://lxml.de/>`_)
--  Robust extraction and generic `readability <https://github.com/buriy/python-readability>`_ and `jusText <http://corpus.tools/wiki/Justext>`_ algorithms used as fallback
+-  Robust extraction and generic `readability <https://github.com/buriy/python-readability>`_ and `jusText <http://corpus.tools/wiki/Justext>`_ algorithms used as fallback, reasonably efficient processing thanks to `lxml <http://lxml.de/>`_
 -  Optional language detection on the extracted content